isomerpages/ogp-isomer/_getting-started/FAQs/General.md

 ---
 ##### Do I need to know coding to edit my website?

 No, you do not need to know HTML or CSS.
-When you edit a page on Isomer you use a rich text editor with basic editing capabilities.  pages use markdown.
+When you edit a page on Isomer you use a rich text editor with basic editing capabilities.
+Text is formatted with [markdown](https://commonmark.org/help/tutorial/), which is a series of simple symbols and characters to indicate formatting.

 To edit the Homepage, contact us page, or navigation bar, we use a block editing system where The team is looking into extending this block editing function to all Isomer pages to remove even the need to use markdown.